clseibold/Edim/README.md

   - Filename
   - Number of lines
 * Show the first line that was moved down due to appending before/after a line.
+* Move a line up or down one

 ## TODO
 * Cancel Prompts for getting information for a command (for example, when it prompt you to enter a line number when one wasn't provided when the command was typed)